James Murphy (electronic musician): Other projects

-After the disbandment of LCD Soundsystem (between 2011 and 2015), James Murphy pursued other artistic projects including remixing, directing, developing his own espresso, producing, and putting out footage and audio from LCD Soundsystem's final show.
-Murphy has stated that dissolving LCD Soundsystem has made it possible for him to experiment with other projects.
-"So [these projects] [become] possible, which is incredible.
-I get to do all this crazy shit – and if I ever wanted to be in a band again, I can probably figure that out."
-He has also stated how much time the creation of an album takes and that time can be spent doing other activities.
-"I wouldn't have a record coming out in April if I had done all [these projects].
+After the disbandment of LCD Soundsystem (between 2011 and 2015), Murphy pursued other artistic projects including remixing, producing, directing, and even developing his own espresso.
+Murphy stated that dissolving LCD Soundsystem made it possible for him to experiment with other projects: "So [these projects] [become] possible, which is incredible.
+I get to do all this crazy shit – and if I ever [want] to be in a band again, I can probably figure that out."
+He also noted how much time the creation of an album takes and that time can be spent doing other activities: "I wouldn't have a record coming out in April if I had done all [these projects].
 It's impossible.
 And if I had a record coming out in April, I would have been fucking invisible for two years."
-Though Murphy has illustrated a great freedom with his spare time after the band, he also "miss[es] it a lot [at times]".